 Don’t leave the door to your data clean room open!

-Using data clean room technology to join data between two parties does not necessarily mean that the data is fully protected — the output of the process can sometimes leak individual information.
+Using data clean rooms to join data between two parties does not always mean that the data is fully protected: outputs can also sometimes leak individual information.
+How can you mitigate this risk?

 InsuranceCo, a health insurance company, is trying to evaluate whether they should recommend a new cancer treatment to their customers.
 Their goal is to run a trial in partnership with another company, HealthCo, and get information about the efficacy of this treatment.
 One complication is that they cannot directly share data with each other: InsuranceCo does not want to know who among their customers is participating in the trial, or what their diagnosis is.
 HealthCo, meanwhile, does not want to collect nor access any demographic information about the insured people.